ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

           2. The :meth:`src.kanapy.input_output.particleStatGenerator` method requires the ``stat_input.txt`` as input.
           3. The :meth:`src.kanapy.voxelization.voxelizationRoutine` method requires the simulation timestep as input.
              The choice of the timestep is very important.
-It is suggested to choose the time step at which the ellipsoids are tightly packed and there is least amount of overlap.
+It is suggested to choose the time step at which the ellipsoids are tightly packed and there is the least amount of overlap.
 The remaining empty spaces will get assigned to the closest ellipsoid when it is sent to the voxelization (meshing) routine.
 Please refer to :ref:`Microstructure with elongated grains` for more details.
-          4. For comparing the input and output equivalent, major and minor diameter statistics the method :meth:`src.kanapy.input_output.write_output_stat` can be called.
+          4. For comparing the input and output equivalent, major and minor diameter statistics, the method :meth:`src.kanapy.input_output.write_output_stat` can be called.

 The process of the methods :meth:`src.kanapy.input_output.particleStatGenerator` and :meth:`src.kanapy.packing.packingRoutine` is similar to that described in :ref:`Sphere packing`.
-But for voxelization the :meth:`src.kanapy.voxelization.voxelizationRoutine` method is called to generate the hexahedral mesh.
-It takes in the timestep value as an input parameter and reads the corresponding dump file generated previously.
-By extracting the particle's position and dimensions it creates the final FEM mesh.
-Finally, the :meth:`src.kanapy.input_output.write_abaqus_inp` method can be called to write out Abaqus (.inp) input file.
+But for voxelization, the :meth:`src.kanapy.voxelization.voxelizationRoutine` method is called to generate the hexahedral mesh.
+It takes in the timestep value as an input parameter and reads the corresponding, previously generated dump file.
+By extracting the particle's position and dimensions, it creates the final FEM mesh.
+Finally, the :meth:`src.kanapy.input_output.write_abaqus_inp` method can be called to write out the Abaqus (.inp) input file.